 Questions?
 We have the answers.

-Your Access Card purchases through Apple Pay are protected against fraudulent activities.
+Your Debit Card purchases through Apple Pay are protected against fraudulent activities.

 Only your Touch ID fingerprint or device transaction code can authorize payment.